· 8 min read

 The Moment It Just Worked

-After fixing the content layer API errors, I ran npm run build and watched 12 pages generate cleanly.
+After fixing the content layer API errors, I ran npm run build and watched over a dozen posts from a dozen years generate cleanly.
 Then we kept going — dark mode, RSS, sitemap, Pagefind search, table of contents, reading time, tags, prev/next navigation, robots.txt, llms.txt, GitHub Actions deploy, custom domain.
 Each one took minutes.

-The moment that got me was the search.
+One moment that impressed me was adding search.
 Pagefind indexes your static build output and ships a search UI with zero backend.
 It just worked on the first try.
 4,085 words indexed across 11 years of posts.
+After a few updates, we’re close to 6k.
+It updates on every build.
+That’s magic 🪄.

 What I’d Do Differently